openuado/niet/README.md

 xpath advanced features to access non-trivial data.

 You can easily convert YAML format into JSON format and vice versa.

+Niet is writen in Python so you can install it from a package manager (from PyPi) or directly by cloning this repository - no specific system rights are needed to install it.

 ## Features
 - Extract elements by using xpath syntax